-

 Biodiversity – are new projects required to demonstrate biodiversity net gain to receive development consent?

-There is no legal obligation for new projects to demonstrate a biodiversity net gain as a precondition for obtaining development consent.
-In Mexico an environmental impact authorisation (EIA) must be obtained prior to initiating the construction or operation of a new project, and particularly if it will cause ecological imbalances or adversely affect the environment.
-The EIA may be obtained from SEMARNAT, the National Safety and Environmental Protection Agency of the Hydrocarbons Sector (ASEA) or by a state environmental agency, depending on the nature of the project or activity to be carried out.
+No. In Mexico an environmental impact authorisation (EIA) must be obtained prior to initiating the construction or operation of a new project, and particularly if it will cause ecological imbalances or adversely affect the environment.
+An EIA may be obtained from SEMARNAT or by a state environmental agency, depending on the nature of the project or activity to be carried out.

-An EIA permitting process requires project proponents to comprehensively describe potential environmental impacts that may arise from the proposed activities.
+Within an EIA permitting process, project proponents are required to comprehensively describe potential environmental impacts that may arise from the proposed activities.
 They must also commit explicitly to implementing mitigation measures and compensatory actions designed to minimize and offset identified impacts.
-Following the evaluation of an environmental impact study (EIS), environmental authorities retain discretionary powers to impose further conditions or additional environmental commitments upon project developers.
+Following the evaluation of an environmental impact manifest (in Spanish referred to as a Manifiesto de Impacto Ambiental or “MIA” ), environmental authorities retain discretionary powers to impose further conditions or additional environmental commitments upon project developers.

 Furthermore, depending upon the assessed risk level associated with a given project, developers may also be required to submit an Environmental Risk Assessment (ERA).
-This technical document provides a detailed analysis of socio-economical risks associated with a project, identifies potentially affected areas, and is typically accompanied by an Accident Prevention Program to address risks of environmental contingencies.
+This technical document provides a detailed analysis of socio-economical risks associated with a project, identifies potentially affected areas, and is typically accompanied by an accident prevention programme to address risks of environmental contingencies.

-Neither the EIS nor the ERA explicitly require the demonstration of biodiversity net gains in order for project to be approved.
-Rather, these regulatory instruments focus primarily on identifying and addressing potential negative environmental impacts.
+Neither the MIA nor the ERA explicitly require the demonstration of biodiversity net gains in order for a project to be approved.
+Rather, these documents focus primarily on identifying and addressing potential negative environmental impacts.
 Their primary objective is the enfacement of preventive, corrective, and compensatory mechanisms tailored to the nature and magnitude of the environment impacts specific to each project.

 -